Carlos-Augusto/cat/README.md

 This feature is meant to verify the generated timestamps.
 You can select the type of verfication you would like to have.

+## Env Variables

 For every one of these feature, you can set the stage at which the system will point to on the Ubirch Platform [dev, demo, prod]
-By default dev is used.
+By default dev wil be used.

 To modify this, export the following variable.
 The following are the expected values: [dev, demo, prod]